blake1ward/tuffluvtheme/Amazon.md

 Tuff Luv will be available on Amazon during mid-September!

-Enter you email below and hit ENTER and I'll send you an announcement the moment it is released.
+Enter your email below and hit ENTER and I'll send you an announcement the moment it is released.

 :-)